PLP-Full-Stack-Development-MERN/week-1-mongodb-fundamentals-assignment-SagwaM/README.md

-MongoDB Setup and Usage Guide
+**MongoDB Setup and Usage Guide**

 Prerequisites

 Ensure you have the following installed:

-MongoDB Community Server
+-MongoDB Community Server

-MongoDB Shell (mongosh)
+-MongoDB Shell (mongosh)

-MongoDB Compass (optional) for GUI-based database management
+-MongoDB Compass for GUI-based database management

-Installation Steps
+*Installation Steps*

-Download MongoDB:
+-Download MongoDB:

-Install MongoDB Community Server from the official website.
+-Install MongoDB Community Server from the official website.

-Follow the installation instructions based on your operating system.
+-Follow the installation instructions based on your operating system.

-Verify Installation:
+-Verify Installation:

 Open a terminal or command prompt and run:

-mongod --version
+-mongod --version
-mongosh --version
+-mongosh --version

 If both commands return version numbers, MongoDB is successfully installed.